Danny Graham (footballer): Return to Sunderland

 Graham returned to Sunderland after signing with them on 7 September 2020.

 On 1 February 2021, Graham left Sunderland via mutual consent and subsequently retired from professional football.

+Post-retirement and personal life

+In January 2018, he donated £2,500 to a crowd-funding page to help Hartlepool United who were at risk of administration.
+After retirement he has worked as a self-employed performance advisor to young players.
+In November 2022, he crashed his Land Rover into a Co-op while being almost 3 times over the legal alcohol limit, forcing the shop to close for five days and causing damage estimated at £32,000.
+Graham was banned from driving for 2 years, given a 12-month community order, and given a 90-day alcohol ban, monitored by a tag.

 International career

 Graham was capped once by England at under-20 level, starting a 2–0 victory against Russia on 4 February 2005.